 The main strength of Kialo Edu’s Voting feature is its flexibility in giving students a voice.
 We hope that alongside our suggestions, you have your own ideas on how to use Voting in your classrooms, whether it’s with one of our ready-made templates or with your own discussions.

-If you have found a different way to use the Voting feature in class, or you would just like to give us a vote of thanks, contact us directly at firstname.lastname@example.org, or via our Facebook or Twitter.
+If you have found a different way to use the Voting feature in class, or you would just like to give us a vote of thanks, contact us directly at email@example.com, or via social media.
 It’s time for you to open the polls!